 - 1. Store under an inert atmosphere or solvent as appropriate. - 2.
 Do not store with flammable materials or in a flammable safety cabinet. - 3.
 Store away from sources of ignition. - 4.
-Minimize quantities stored

-5. Never return excess chemicals to original container.
-Small amounts of impurities may be introduced into container which may cause a fire or explosion.
+Minimize quantities stored - 5.
+Never return excess chemicals to original container.
+Small amounts of impurities may be introduced into container which may cause a fire or explosion into container which may cause a fire or explosion.